ahmedkaludi/ads-for-wp/readme.txt

 Google Api Php Client library used https://github.com/googleapis/google-api-php-client - License URI: https://github.com/googleapis/google-api-php-client/blob/master/LICENSE

 == Changelog ==

+= 1.9.4 (05 September 2019) =

+* Bug Fixed: Issue with responsive feature in Ads for WP plugin #191
+* Bug Fixed: ins should not have any color in background #213
+* Bug Fixed: Code Stripped of from Custom ad section #227
+* Bug Fixed: amp scripts should load when any ads related to that script are there. #235
+* Bug Fixed: Expire Date doesn’t work if an ad is in a group #231
+* Bug Fixed: Last User Targeting and Advance Display option is not deleting #222
+* Bug Fixed: Text-align & responsive banner #229
+* Bug Fixed: Responsive Ads option not working in NON-AMP version #214

 = 1.9.3 (9 August 2019) =